 When you are about to change your lifestyle and health approach, it is important to get as much information as you can and be open to different points of view, to make your own choice and conclusions.

-There are books written by doctors, scientists, researchers, and health professionals, and they are selected and split into groups for you:
+To learn more about what is intermittent fasting and how to do it, you can find books written by doctors, scientists, researchers, and health professionals.
+Here, they are selected and split into groups for you:

 Intermittent fasting might sound like a complicated thing, but there are easy steps that can help you incorporate it into your lifestyle quickly and adjust seamlessly.
 Read these books below and you will have a complete understanding of fasting itself and all its regiments, with some helpful tips and advice.